 According to legend, Sissa ben Dahir, the Indian inventor of the game of chaturanga or chess, demanded from King Shirham the following reward for his invention: he wanted one grain of wheat for the first square, two for the second, four for the third, eight for the fourth, and so on.
-How much time would all the wheat fields of the world take to Challenge 23 s produce the necessary grains?
+How much time would all the wheat fields of the world take to produce the necessary grains?

-When a burning candle is moved, the flame lags behind the candle.
-How does the flameChallenge 24 sbehave if the candle is inside a glass, still burning, and the glass is accelerated?
+Challenge 24 s When a burning candle is moved, the flame lags behind the candle.
+How does the flame behave if the candle is inside a glass, still burning, and the glass is accelerated?

-A good way to make money is to build motion detectors.
+Challenge 25 d A good way to make money is to build motion detectors.
 A motion detector is a small box with a few wires.
 The box produces an electrical signal whenever the box moves.
 What types of motion detectors can you imagine?
 How cheap can you make such a box?
-Challenge 25 d How precise?
+How precise?

-A perfectly frictionless and spherical ball lies near the edge of a perfectly flat and hori-Challenge 26 d zontal table, as shown in Figure 13.
+Challenge 26 d A perfectly frictionless and spherical ball lies near the edge of a perfectly flat and hori- zontal table, as shown in Figure 13.
 What happens?
 In what time scale?

-You step into a closed box without windows.
-The box is moved by outside forces un-Challenge 27 s known to you.
+Challenge 27 s You step into a closed box without windows.
+The box is moved by outside forces un- known to you.
 Can you determine how you are moving from inside the box?

-When a block is rolled over the floor over a set of cylinders, as shown in Figure 14, how Challenge 28 s are the speed of the block and that of the cylinders related?
+Challenge 28 s When a block is rolled over the floor over a set of cylinders, as shown in Figure 14, how are the speed of the block and that of the cylinders related?

 Ref.
-18 Do you dislike formulae?
-If you do, use the following three-minute method to change Challenge 29 s the situation.
+18 Challenge 29 s Do you dislike formulae?
+If you do, use the following three-minute method to change the situation.
 It is worth trying it, as it will make you enjoy this book much more.
 Life is short; as much of it as possible, like reading this text, should be a pleasure.